Leaders Take on New AMPATH Roles

 Jason Axt, MD MPH

-Dr. Axt is a pediatric surgeon and joins AMPATH as the surgery team lead later this fall after serving is as pediatric surgeon and assistant program director for the Pediatric Surgery Residency at Kijabe Hospital in Kijabe, Kenya, for the past four years.
+Dr. Axt is a pediatric surgeon and joins AMPATH as the surgery team lead later this fall after serving as pediatric surgeon and assistant program director for the Pediatric Surgery Residency at Kijabe Hospital in Kijabe, Kenya, for the past four years.

 He trained in general surgery at Vanderbilt University Medical Center where he also earned a master’s degree in public health.
 He trained in pediatric surgery at Children’s Mercy Hospital in Kansas City.
 He has significant research contributions in the realms of global surgery and the treatment of Wilms Tumor in Sub-Saharan Africa.
 Prior to receiving his MD from Northeast Ohio Medical University, Dr. Axt worked as a registered nurse and flight nurse.